 Your opponents study theory.
 You study them.

-A poker training arena with characters built from 33M+ live poker hands.
-6 opponent types.
-12 levels.
-Every hand saved for review.
+A free poker training arena with realistic opponents built from 33M+ real hands.
+Six opponent types.
+Twelve levels.
+Every hand saved for replay.

 Loose Passive